 - Start your search at the library home page.

-- You can use the remaining 2 lines, if applicable.
+- You can use the remaining two lines, if applicable.
 These will allow you to use secondary search terms to be more specific.
 Again, you don't need to use these other search boxes, but you can try experimenting with them when you want to narrow your search.
-Once you're satisfied with your search words, click "Search."
+Once you are satisfied with your search words, click Search.

-- Once you get your results, look on the left hand side for a header that says “Limit To.”
+- Once you get your results, look on the left hand side for a header that says Refine Results.